 There are always many excellent job opportunities for the more experienced person.
 In many cases, organizations prefer candidates with an extensive work history for senior positions.
 While in others, they are careful not to hire overqualified employees for the vacancy as it can be expensive.

 To avoid wasting time with companies fixated on younger workers, target your search to places that embrace older employees.
-You can use online job search sites like SimplyHired 50+ or RetirementJobs.com, which makes job hunting after 50 easier with openings suitable for the older generation.
+You can use online job search sites like SimplyHired 50+ or RetirementJobs.com, making job hunting after 50 easier with openings suitable for the older generation.

 Add experiences that are relevant (and impressive) regarding the position you are applying for.
 Highlighting your accomplishments is very important.
 Limit your resume to two pages at the maximum, and include your recent work history.